 All kindergarten and grade one students are administered DIBELS 8th Edition (or state-mandated literacy assessment) to monitor reading according to state-mandated benchmarking periods.
-The initial screening must be conducted the first 30 days of school and data must be reported to LDOE by September 30.
-Middle of Year and End of Year assessments will be administered according to LDOE timelines and state data collection reporting requirements.
+Beginning of Year, Middle of Year and End of Year assessments will be administered according to LDOE assessment administration requirements, timelines and state data collection reporting requirements.